BlackstoneEngineering/aiot-workshop/README.md

 #### Check Serial Output
 Mbed Studio has a handy Serial Terminal built right into it, you can simply go to `View->Serial Monitor` and you should be ablet o see the data coming out of your board.
 Click the blue button on the board to see direct output, or try clicking the black button to reset the board and watch it boot up!
+Make sure to change your baud rate to `115200` for this example!

 Success looks like this: